- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

 Section 80U covers the following types of disabilities –

-- Locomotor disability:- This refers to disabilities in joint muscles or bones which leads to severely limited movements of limbs.
+- Locomotor disability:- This refers to disabilities in joint muscles or bones which lead to severely limited movements of limbs or any form of cerebral palsy.

 - Low vision:- People with visual function impairment that can’t be totally corrected by surgery or standard refractive correction.
 People having this disability are still capable of using their vision through assistance from other devices.

-- Leprosy cured:- People who have been cured of leprosy but are still suffering from the disability where they have lost sensation in feet or hands and paresis in eyelid and eye.
+- Leprosy cured:- People who have been cured of leprosy but still suffer from the disability where they have lost sensation in feet or hands and paresis in eyelid and eye.
 It also includes senior citizens or people with extreme deformities that obstruct them from performing any beneficial occupation.

 - Mental retardation:- People having incomplete or arrested development of mental capacities resulting in subnormal intelligence levels.